eclipse-archived/codewind-docs/docs/_documentations/linking-your-projects.md

 # Linking your projects

 You can link your projects when you are using Codewind.
 For example, if you have a front-end project and a back-end project, use this feature to link the two together.
-This feature is available in the Eclipse and VS Code IDEs.
+This feature is available in the VS Code and Eclipse IDEs.

-## Linking your projects in Eclipse

-To link your projects in Eclipse:

-_Instructions_

 ## Linking your projects in VS Code